formio/help.form.io/_paragraphs/userguide/form-components/button.md

 slug: button
 weight: 20
 ---
-Buttons can be added to forms to do various actions on the form.
+Buttons can be added to perform various actions within the form.

 ![](/assets/img/button-display.png)

 #### Label

-This is the label that will appear on the button.
+This is the label or title that will appear on the button.

 #### Action

 This is the action that will be performed.
-Currently there are two actions that can be performed.
+Currently there are two actions that can be performed, submit and reset.

 ##### Submit

-A submit action submits the form to either the form.io server or a custom callback url if it was set on the form.
+A submit action submits the form to either the form.io server or a custom callback url that has been priorly set up.

 ##### Reset

-Reset the form back to its original state.
+Reset the form fields back to their original state.

 #### Theme

-Set a theme for the button.
+Set a theme (color) for the button.
 These options currently map to [bootstrap](http://getbootstrap.com/css/#buttons-options) classes that will be added to the button.

 #### Size